NYUCCL/psiTurk/README.md

 Just follow these directions to get started:

 1. Install the dependencies.
-1. Sign up for an AWS account, available [here](http://aws.amazon.com/).
+2. Sign up for an AWS account, available [here](http://aws.amazon.com/).
-1. Sign up for a Mechanical Turk requester account, available [here](https://requester.mturk.com/).
+3. Sign up for a Mechanical Turk requester account, available [here](https://requester.mturk.com/).
-1. Move the config file from `config.txt.example` to `config.txt`.
+4. Move the config file from `config.txt.example` to `config.txt`.
 Update it with your secret AWS code.
-1. Making sure that the configuration file is set up to use the Amazon sandbox, issue the following commands from the PsiTurk root folder:
+5. Making sure that the configuration file is set up to use the Amazon sandbox, issue the following commands from the PsiTurk root folder:

         python mturk/createHIT.py    # To post a HIT to the sandbox
         python app.py                # To start the web server

-1. You should be ready to go!
-Point your browser to the [worker sandbox](https://workersandbox.mturk.com) and try to find your HIT!
+6. You should be ready to go!
+Point your browser to the [worker sandbox](https://workersandbox.mturk.com/mturk/findhits) and try to find your HIT.

 Copyright
 ---------